 If you've never heard of Wolfgang Puck you're clearly from this side of the Atlantic.
 The Austrian-American chef is a household name in the US and he has chosen London as the city to launch his first European restaurant.
 The CUT at 45 Park Lane, housed within the Dorchester Collection's new Mayfair hotel, 45 Park Lane, is his fourth such restaurant and follows the same formula as the original and award-winning CUT in Beverly Hills.
 Puck's 74-seat London steakhouse places an emphasis on grilled food.
 The menu offers "contemporary interpretations of the classic steak restaurant" with Puck's signature cuts of beef including filet, sirloin, ribeye, rib-chop, Porterhouse, bone-in New York and bone-in filet.
 Guests can also sample an extensive array of seafood and salad dishes such as the pan roasted Scottish lobster with black truffle sabayon and Heirloom tomato salad with Neal's Yard goat curd and aged balsamic.
 For pudding, a collection of traditional British and American favourites include baked Alaska and banana cream pie.
 And there's a first for a CUT restaurant: a breakfast menu, featuring blackberry buttermilk pancakes and salt beef hash cake.
 If that isn't enough to make Wolfgang Puck a household name in Britain maybe his extracurricular activities will: he's the one voicing the chef in The Smurfs, the film.

 8th July 2015

 Granger & Co

 Tapa Room @ the Providors

 The Wapping Project

 Duck & Waffle

 CUT at 45 Park Lane

-From cheap budget accommodation to luxury 5 star hotels see our discounts for hotels, including DoubleTree by Hilton Hotel London - Chelsea from 65% off.
+From cheap budget accommodation to luxury 5 star suites see our special offers for hotels, including The Haverstock Hotel from 58% off.